MugemaneBertin2001/LSEP-coding-challenge/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any inquiries or support, please contact [yourname@yourdomain.com].
+For any inquiries or support, please contact [bertin.m2001@gmail.com].

-This `README.md` file provides a comprehensive guide for setting up and using the ETL pipeline, including project structure, setup steps, API endpoints, and additional notes.
-Adjust any placeholders like `yourusername`, `yourdbname`, `yourdbuser`, `yourdbpassword`, and contact information as needed.